inverno-io/inverno-mods/inverno-security/README.md

     public static void main(String[] args) {
         ...
-        // The security manager now uses a groups RBAC Resolver to resolve the RBAC access controler of the authenticated user
+        // The security manager now uses a groups RBAC Resolver to resolve the RBAC access controller of the authenticated user
         SecurityManager<LoginCredentials, PersonIdentity, RoleBasedAccessController> securityManager = SecurityManager.of(
             new UserAuthenticator<>(
                 InMemoryUserRepository